 The petitioning threshold to start the NomCom consideration of removing a director should be set at least at a majority of the SO/AC’s governing body/council

-QUESTION:
+QUESTIONS AND OPEN ISSUES:

-12) Do you agree that the power for the community to remove individual members would enhance ICANN's accountability?
+12) Do you agree that the power for the community to remove individual Board members would enhance ICANN's accountability?
 Do you agree with the list of requirements for this recommendation?
 If not, please detail how you would recommend to amend these requirements.

-2.6.6 Power: Recalling the entire ICANN
+2.6.6 Power: Recalling the entire ICANN Board

-There may be situations where removing individual ICANN directors is not seen as a sufficient remedy for the community: where a set of problems have become so entrenched that the community wishes to remove the entire ICANN in one decision.
+There may be situations where removing individual ICANN directors is not seen as a sufficient remedy for the community: where a set of problems have become so entrenched that the community wishes to remove the entire ICANN Board in one decision.

-Beyond the power set out above to remove individual directors, this power would allow the community to cause the removal of the entire ICANN .
+Beyond the power set out above to remove individual directors, this power would allow the community to cause the removal of the entire ICANN Board.
 The community would initiate use of this power on the petition of two thirds of the SOs or ACs in ICANN, with at least one SO and one AC petitioning.

-After a petition is raised, there would be a set period of time for SOs / ACs to individually and collectively deliberate and discuss whether the removal of the is warranted under the circumstances.
+After a petition is raised, there would be a set period of time for SOs / ACs to individually and collectively deliberate and discuss whether the removal of the Board is warranted under the circumstances.
 Each SO and AC, following its internal processes, would decide how to vote on the matter.

 It would be preferable for a decision of this sort to be the result of cross-community consensus.
-Where this consensus is not apparent, a suitably high threshold for the exercise of this power, [75%] [85%] of all the support available within the community mechanism would have to be cast in favor to implement it.
-This ensures that non-participation does not lower the threshold required to remove the .
+Where this consensus is not apparent, a suitably high threshold for the exercise of this power, [75%] of all the support available within the community mechanism would have to be cast in favor to implement it.
+This ensures that non-participation does not lower the threshold required to remove the Board.

-This was chosen to prevent any particular SO or AC being able to prevent the removal of the , but to be as high as possible without allowing that to occur.
+This threshold was chosen to stop any particular SO or AC being able to prevent the recall of the Board, but to be as high as possible without allowing that to occur.
 The requirement on all recordable support/opposition to be counted was to avoid non-participation reducing the effective threshold for decision.

+An alternative option for the threshold is to set it at 80%.
+This alternative is being considered, but as it would require a unanimous vote by the community, save for one SO or AC.
+Such a threshold is seen as too high.

-Ongoing work in the CCWG will flesh out how to deal with transitional matters raised, including at least the following:
+Ongoing work in the CCWG-Accountability will flesh out how to deal with transitional matters raised, including at least the following:

-The need to ensure ICANN does have a in place after the removal (whether there is:
+The need to ensure ICANN does have a Board in place after the removal (whether there is:

-A phase of “caretaker” behavior by the outgoing while new members are elected, or
+A phase of “caretaker” behavior by the outgoing Board while new members are elected, or

-A need to elect alternate members in each selection process, or
+A need to elect alternate Board members in each Board selection process, or

-A pre-defined subset of the community that could function as an interim ;
+A pre-defined subset of the community that could function as an interim Board;

-Continuity in the role of Chief Executive were the to be removed;
+Continuity in the role of Chief Executive were the Board to be removed;

-“Caretaker” conventions for the CEO to follow in a situation where the had been removed.
+“Caretaker” conventions for the CEO to follow in a situation where the Board had been removed.

-It should be noted that legal advice has confirmed that a caretaker mechanism was achievable.
+It should be noted that legal advice has confirmed that a caretaker Board mechanism was achievable.

-QUESTION:
+QUESTIONS AND OPEN ISSUES:

-13) Do you agree that the power for the community to recall the entire would enhance ICANN's accountability ?
+13) Do you agree that the power for the community to recall the entire Board would enhance ICANN's accountability ?
 Do you agree with the list of requirements for this recommendation?
 If not, please detail how you would recommend to amend these requirements.

-2.7 Incorporating AoC into the ICANN
+2.7 Incorporating AoC into the ICANN Bylaws